What is AMR?

 As a consumer or employer, how will I know what activities the individual is authorised to do, or if their licence is valid?

 To verify an individual holds a current occupational licence, ask to see a copy of their home State licence.
-A list of AMR participants from other States will be available on the DMIRS licence search page.
+A list of AMR participants operating in WA is available on the "Register of interstate licensees operating in WA under Automatic Mutual Recognition (AMR).

 You may also request to view the welcome letter provided by DMIRS confirming they have notified to work under AMR , and have met any public protection requirements.